MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-overview.md

 # Merge queries overview

 You can merge queries when you have one or more columns that you’d like to add to another query.
-A merge operation works from two existing tables by performing a join between both tables using one or multiple columns from both tables.
+A merge operation joins two existing tables together based on matching values from one or multiple columns.
+There are different types of joins that could used depending the desired output.

 ## To merge queries